A thread popped up early this month at a forum I browse regularly.

 These fundamentals will be extremely helpful for those who are looking to start a blog or have just started a new blog and those who are curious about how bloggers make money.

-The Fundamentals of Make Money by Blogging in 2018
+The Fundamentals of Making Money by Blogging in 2018

 No, not the kind of traffic that you get stuck in on the way to work.